oracle/odpi/doc/src/public_functions/dpiVar.rst

     allocated by the variable, which will be populated when the function completes successfully.

-    **data** -- a pointer to an array of :ref:`dpiData` structures which will be populated when the function completes successfully.
+    **data** -- a pointer to an array of :ref:`dpiData<dpiData>` structures which will be populated when the function completes successfully.

 .. function:: int dpiVar_getNumElementsInArray(dpiVar \*var, \